Gibson Steps, Great Ocean Road, Victoria © Visit Victoria

-Located in the Nambung National Park, and formed 25,00 to 30,000 years ago, The Pinnacles is a mammoth collection of giant limestone pillars, some standing as high as five metres (16.4 feet) tall.
+Located in the Nambung National Park and formed 25,00 to 30,000 years ago, the Pinnacles is a mammoth collection of giant limestone pillars, some standing as high as 5m (16ft) tall.
 Throughout the centuries, coastal winds removed the surrounding sand, leaving the pillars exposed to the elements.
-They are a truly humbling and majestic natural site, forcing perspective and our place in a vast history.
+They are a truly humbling and majestic natural site, and guarantee a new perspective of our place in a vast history.

 The Fairy Pools

 Where: Two-hour drive from Brisbane